Preparing for Success in Music Theory

 What if I don't know any music theory yet?

 You have plenty of time to get prepared.
 Ask for help from a music teacher, whether it be your band director, orchestra director, choir director, or a private teacher.
-Be sure to check out the learning resources given above.
+Be sure to also check out the learning resources given above.

 What if I already know basic music theory?